SuperOfficeDocs/superoffice-docs/docs/api/authentication/tokens/id-token.md

 ## How is the ID token used?

-The ID token is primarily a means to access information about the currently signed in application user.
+The ID token is primarily a means to access information about the currently signed-in application user.
 It:

 * is typically used for UI display
 * can be used to personalize and enhance the user experience